mobilemindtec/j2objc-app-test/README.md

 Change all Pod targets to architecture `arm64 armv7 armv7s` if need. `Podfile` there already is one script to do this.

+** Ever you add a new Java class run `gradle assemble` or `./j2objc-compile.sh` in share project.
+After run `pod install` in `j2objc-app-test` to update xcode project with new files.

 Done.
 Now you can run android and ios apps.